 - A. It is insufficient merely to allege that the person or entity named in the decedent's will or trust as executor, successor trustee, guardian or conservator is not qualified or declines to act.
 A written declination to act, signed by such person or entity, must be filed with the court.
 If the entity is no longer in business, the petitioner should file the declination of its successor entity, if any. - B. If a petition for appointment of one or more personal representatives, successor trustee, guardian or conservator is filed and any of the proposed individuals is not a petitioner, then a consent to act, signed by each such non-petitioning appointee must be filed with the court.
-If a consent to act cannot be obtained, the petition must state facts regarding both the efforts to obtain consent and the results of those efforts.
-(Adopted 1/1/2016)
+If a consent to act cannot be obtained, the petition must state facts regarding both the efforts to obtain consent and the results of those efforts. - C. All documents pursuant to this rule must be filed, not lodged.
+(Adopted 1/1/2016; Rev. 1/1/2017)